AlickMitchell/alickmitchell.github.io/content/posts/linux_static_route/index.md

 draft = false
 +++

-Whilst recently recertifying for my LFCS the networking section had been developed and now included static routes.
+Whilst recently recertifying for my LFCS the networking section had been further expanded and now included static routes.
 I thought this was fantastic.
-Though I know a lot of people use linux I doubt many get down into the plumbing, and work with the networking on their machines.
+Though I know a lot of people use linux, I doubt many get down into the plumbing, and work with the networking on their machines.
 This is just going to be a little walk through of setting up a static route.

 Static routes can come in handy for connecting environments with multiple networks.
 By using static routes, we can direct our traffic, and make sure the more efficient paths are being used.